 Try cutting back on dairy products first.
 You may be able to have it in small amounts or with other foods.
-Cultured dairy products, such as yogurt and kefir, don't often cause problems.
+Cultured dairy products like yogurt and kefir do not often cause problems.
 They have bacteria that help break down the lactose.
-Aged cheeses have low amounts of lactose and often don't cause problems.
+Aged cheeses have low amounts of lactose and often do not cause problems.

-Alternatives to regular milk are lactose-reduced and lactose-free milk.
+Lactose-reduced and lactose-free milk are alternatives to regular milk.
 Nondairy choices are soy milk and rice milk.

 Lactase enzyme tablets can also be taken when milk and milk products are eaten.
 They have the enzyme you need to break down the lactose.

 Dairy products are a good source of calcium.
 Milk is also fortified with vitamin D, which your body needs to use calcium.
 If you cut back on or stop eating these foods, be sure you are getting these nutrients somewhere else.
 Good sources of calcium are fortified orange juice, fortified breakfast cereals, canned fish with bones, and tofu.
 Good sources of vitamin D are salmon, mackerel, egg yolks, and sunlight.